jmej/MIDI2DMX/README.md

 ##HARDWARE MIDI:
 The hardware midi part of this board is untested - and the code doesn't support it yet.
 But it probably works, it just needs some arduino code to handle midi input on the Teensy's second Serial RX line.

+###FUTURE DEV:
+Aside from implementing hardware midi - my plan is to setup some color and envelope control on the Teensy to replace some of work I'm currently doing with PD.